digitallyinduced/ihp/Guide/form.markdown

 When creating a new record, by default the field value will be empty.
 If you'd like to set a default enum, you can set it from the controller.

 Note that by default the `newRecord` populates the first enum on the record.
-However, when showing the form, IHP will check if the field was not explicetly set, and if so, will not render the default value.
+However, when showing the form, IHP will check if the field was not explicitly set, and if so, will not render the default value.

 ```haskell
 action NewPostAction = do